 An immune system in Staphylococcus bacteria UA researchers studied does not function on its own.
 Instead, it collaborates with other enzymes inside the cell to mount an effective defense against viral infection, according to a paper published this week in the journal eLife.

-Dr. Asma Hatoum-Aslan, UA assistant professor of biological sciences, and one of her graduate students, Lucy Chou-Zheng, are co-authors on the paper.
+Dr. Asma Hatoum-Aslan, former UA assistant professor of biological sciences, and one of her graduate students, Lucy Chou-Zheng, are co-authors on the paper.

 “There are a lot of far reaching consequences of the work,” Hatoum-Aslan said.
 “This basic research provides first glimpses of how an important bacterial defensive system mobilizes other parts of the cell in times of need.”